If you’re tired of taking regular photos and want a different type of challenge, then smartphone abstract photography might be just what you need.

 Feel free to browse through your app store to see which ones you might find useful for your projects.

 What makes abstract photography fun is that there aren’t really any hard rules to follow.
-These tips are merely guidelines to help you create the best images possible.
+These tips are merely guidelines to help you create the best images possible just with your smartphone.

 Of course, that doesn’t mean you should stop experimenting with other techniques.
 You need to open your mind when it comes to this type of photography.